1. How was “Pediatric Trauma Care” started?

 “Pediatric Trauma Care” is also in the process of developing an effective children’s Accident Prevention Media Campaign, which will greatly influence the mentality of both children and adults with regards to children’s accident prevention.

-7. What are the activities of “Pediatric Trauma Care” in the field of training of specialized personnel?
+7. How does “Pediatric Trauma Care” assist in the training of medical personnel?

 8. If a child has an accident can I call “Pediatric Trauma Care” for help?